AllenWangle/SemNE/README.md

 # Datasets

-The code takes the **edge list** of the network in a ".txt" file.
+The code takes the **edge list** of the network in a `.txt` file.
 Each row indicates an edge between two nodes separated by a tab.
 Nodes can be indexed starting with any ID.
 The network also can be a weighted network.
 Also, there should be a txt file that contains the semantic of each node.
-Three network used in our paper are provide in "graph/".
+Three network used in our paper are provide in `graph/`.

 # Download pretrained embedding files